 “What’s wrong, Neil?”
 Dan said, smile fading as if Neil had thrown a bucket of water at her.

-“Congratulations, Dan,” Neil said, voice careful.
+“Congratulations, Dan,” Neil said carefully.
 He hoped Dan wouldn’t take his lack of enthusiasm as disappointment.
-He was immensely proud of her, but he also couldn’t help the way his chest began to ache in a way that was somehow completely foreign and all too familiar.
+He was immensely proud of her, but he also couldn’t help the way his chest ached in a way that was somehow completely foreign and all too familiar.
 In all his years on the run he’d never thought he would ever have something worth losing, and now, with his new life and new family, he had everything to lose.

 “No. We’re not doing that anymore.
 That shit where you don’t tell us something and you end up kidnapped and half dead,” Dan snapped at him, folding her arms over her chest.